openai/chatgpt-retrieval-plugin/README.md

 #### Apache Cassandra

-[Apache Cassandra](https://cassandra.apache.org) Apache Cassandra is an open source NoSQL distributed database trusted by thousands of companies for scalability and high availability without compromising performance.
+[Apache Cassandra](https://cassandra.apache.org) Apache Cassandra® is an open source NoSQL distributed database trusted by thousands of companies for scalability and high availability without compromising performance.
 Linear scalability and proven fault-tolerance on commodity hardware or cloud infrastructure make it the perfect platform for mission-critical data.
-For a hosted service check out [DataStax AstraDB](https://cloud.datastax.com/).
+For a hosted service check out [DataStax Astra DB](https://www.datastax.com/astra).
 For detailed setup instructions, refer to [`/docs/providers/cassandra/setup.md`](/docs/providers/cassandra/setup.md).

 ### Running the API locally